Castling transformations of projective structures: Abstract

 \section{Abstract}

-We investigate the castling transformations of prehomogeneous vector spaces from the view point of projective structures and Grassmannian structures.
-We give a certain classification of manifolds equipped with a flat projective structure obtained by a finite number of castling transformations.
+We construct an infinite sequence of projectively flat manifolds by using castling transformations of prehomogeneous vector spaces.
+We also give a classification of manifolds equipped with a flat projective structure obtained by a finite number of castling transformations, and describe these flat projective structures by atlases.